Etiology of Ascites

 Peritoneal disorders (eg, carcinomatous or infectious peritonitis, biliary leak due to surgery or another medical procedure)

 Less common causes, such as renal dialysis Overview of Renal Replacement Therapy Renal replacement therapy (RRT) replaces nonendocrine kidney function in patients with renal failure and is occasionally used for some forms of poisoning.
 Techniques include continuous hemofiltration... read more , pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
 Acute pancreatitis is inflammation that resolves both clinically and histologically.
 Chronic pancreatitis is characterized by histologic... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , and endocrine disorders (eg, myxedema Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more )
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more )